 The distances are short, a 1⁄2 mile swim, 10.2-mile bike, and 3.1 mile run.
 The race takes little training and equipment requirements so anyone can try the sport.

 Everyone believed the addition of a sprint distance triathlon would compliment the existing local races and assist in bringing more people into the wonderful sport of triathlon.
 John offered up Riverstone for the first 7 years as the perfect setting to hold the event.
 Now with the growth of the event and the city, North Idaho College has become the perfect host for this world class event.

 The first annual Race the River Triathlon was held on July 6, 2008.
 With a small budget and lots of help from experts within the community, the inaugural event was exactly what it set out to be: a fun event for the whole family, a first triathlon for many to try, a practice race for seasoned triathletes, a nice highlight of beautiful Riverstone Park and all the amenities offered in the development.

 The popularity and success of Race the River has led to the addition of Race the River Kid’s Triathlon, now the kids can come out and get a taste of the action.
 Race the River Triathlon sold out in its second year and continues to sell out every year, even as field caps have increased every year.
-Race the River Triathlon has now garnered national attention and has been chosen by USAT as the Pacific Northwest Regional Championship in 2011 and 2012.
+Race the River Triathlon has now garnered national attention and has been chosen by USAT as the Pacific Northwest Regional Championship in years past.